-A construction management software with asset management features such as Bizprac also provide insights about critical costs associated with the depreciation and servicing schedules of all your equipment.
+Construction management software with asset management features such as total cost of ownership also provide insights about critical costs associated with the depreciation and servicing schedules of all your equipment.
 Such insights will help you to have accurate and comprehensive records for any repair work on existing machinery, and therefore you can finally compare the cost of running existing machinery vs. replacing it with something more efficient.

 It all comes down to better decision-making which is the key to making your construction business profitable in the long-run.

 Interested in learning more about how to get the most out of your construction equipment?
 Contact Bizprac today at email@example.com and let us discuss with you how our construction management software can display, track, monitor and support all aspects of your construction projects.